liferay/lexicon-site/src/pages/docs/patterns/cards.md

 As you can see in the following image, a card is shaped by:
 * Image area: main element in this pattern.
 16:9.
-* Checkbox or radio button: useful when working together as a visualization type with a management bar.
+* Checkbox or radio: useful when working together as a visualization type with a management bar.
 * Sticker or User image: Useful to identify the file type or the owner.
 * Information area
 	* Text lines of different importance: relevant information.